A low-fi list of books I've read over the last 20 years or so. These entries in bold are the books I particularly liked.

 The Atlas of Legendary Lands by Judyth A McLeod

 Beautiful old maps, lovely old stories about mythological lands.
 A bit of Lemuria; a bit of Hawaiki.
-What's not to love? amazon

 The Magician by Michael Scott